-Ideally price should progress towards breakout level that trader is watching with strength towards that side.
+Ideally, the price should progress towards the breakout level that the trader is watching with strength towards that side.
 For example:

 In bullish breakout structure:

--price should progress with higher lows towards the key flat lined resistance (and the highs should align ideally with flat line).
+-price should progress with higher lows towards the key flat-lined resistance (and the highs should align ideally with the flat line).

 In bearish breakout structure:

--price should progress with lower highs towards the key flat lined support (and the lows should ideally align with flat line).
+-price should progress with lower highs towards the critical flat-lined support (and the lows should ideally align with the flat line).

-Progression aligned towards the key breakout level hints that bidders are trying to absorb supply (higher lows into flat lined resistance) or offers are trying to absorb demand (lower highs into flat lined support), which by itself hints that there is not just randomness behind the range.
-Because in a typical range where both sides of supply and demand are equally positioned with flat lows and highs there is no hint on which side might by trying more to achieve the absorption.
-There should always be some sort of strength of progression towards key breakout level.
+Progression aligned towards the key breakout level hints that bidders are trying to absorb supply (higher lows into flat-lined resistance) or offers are trying to absorb demand (lower highs into flat-lined support), which by itself hints that there is not just randomness behind the range.
+Because in a typical range where both sides of supply and demand are equally positioned with flat lows and highs, there is no hint on which side might be trying more to achieve the absorption.
+There should always be some strength of progression towards the key breakout level.

-The key behavior to look at breakout that does not have explosive push is if the key break level holds as bounce point.
-Price should be clearly forming a "shelf" around the break level and it should not break under / over it.
-This is the risk area that trader should be using to cut the trade, as well as to size the position using the shelf size as 1 R. If key break level fails to hold as bounce point its better to get out of trade, statistically failed breakout chances increase by that point.
+The critical behavior to look at breakout that does not have explosive push is if the critical break level holds as bounce point.
+Price should be forming a "shelf" around the break level, and it should not break under/over it.
+This is the risk area that trader should be using to cut the trade, as well as to size the position using the shelf size as 1 R. If the critical break level fails to hold as a bounce point, it's better to get out of the trade, statistically failed breakout chances increase by that point.

 Such example on ticker TSLA:

-Another example on SPY index, breakout of supply and then microshelf holds as the price is leaning back into it.
-That is the kind of behaviour that should be on breakout pattern if price is not going straight into traders direction from initial breakout.
-If price does not start to defend microshelf its just better to get out of the trade.
+Another example on the SPY index, a breakout of supply and then micro shelf holds as the price is leaning back into it.
+That is the kind of behavior that should be on a breakout pattern if the price is not going straight into traders direction from the initial breakout.
+If price does not start to defend micro shelf its just better to get out of the trade.

 Another variable to look for is high volume after the breakout level is broken.
-High volume should display healthy breakout and is variable that can increase the performance of breakout.
-Large portion of breakouts that have consistent push of price after breakout are on very high volume (highest volume candle in while structure is right on the breakout).
+High volume should display healthy breakout and is a variable that can increase the performance of breakout.
+A large portion of breakouts with a consistent push of price after a breakout is on very high volume (highest volume candle in while the structure is right on the breakout).

-Just because breakout does not have high volume it does not mean it is not worth taking, as other variables matter as well in terms of how they line up, but having strong volume should be preference.
+Just because breakout does not have high volume, it does not mean it is not worth taking, as other variables matter in terms of how they line up, but having a strong volume should be a preference.

 And one thing to remember, what defines a "high volume breakout"?
-It is relative term.
-The way trader should judge if there is high volume is relative to how much volume per each candle on average has traded in whole breakout structure.
-If for example average volume per candle is 50k shares, and the breakout has 400k volume then that could identify as high volume breakout.
-It is relative to the volume inside structure.
+It is a relative term.
+The way trader should judge if there is high volume is relative to how much volume per candle on average has traded in the whole breakout structure.
+If, for example, the average volume per candle is 50k shares, and the breakout has 400k volume, then that could identify as a high volume breakout.
+It is relative to the volume inside the structure.

-Bellow is example of breakout with relatively decent volume compared to average volume in structure.
+Below is an example of a breakout with relatively decent volume compared to the average volume in structure.
 Not very strong but decent enough.

-But also keep in mind that high volume on breakout is not necessarily bullish variable!
-If there is very high volume on break but price is unable to push much it could be that some strong seller is unloading into buyers on break.
-Thus watching the level 2 is important on breakouts, as well as on high volume breakout price has to respond with progress of move in breakout direction!
+But also keep in mind that high volume on the breakout is not necessarily a bullish variable!
+If there is very high volume on the break, but the price is unable to push much, it could be that some strong seller is unloading into buyers on break.
+Thus watching level 2 is important on breakouts, as well as on high volume breakout price has to respond with the progress of move-in breakout direction!
 If it does not, chances of stuff increase.

 Cutting losses very fast around flip level

 After breakout comes into play, the price should respond straight away.
-One mistake that many breakout traders tend to make is that they are very loose with their risk management on breakout trades, they let the trade a lot of room, set stop loss under last major high or low, put the feet on desk and let the trade "work out".
+One mistake that many breakout traders tend to make is that they are very loose with their risk management on breakout trades; they let the trade a lot of room, set stop loss under last major high or low, but the feet on the desk and let the trade "work out."
 That is by no means how one can trade breakouts successfully.
-As mentioned above, trading breakouts requires to cut trade quickly once price starts to go under key breakout line.
+As mentioned above, trading breakouts require cutting trade quickly once the price starts to go under the key breakout line.

 Why is that important?
-Because that is not my opinion, it is extensive research and collected data on my part from huge amount of setups collected over years which all point towards the fact in terms of loss cutting this way (statistical average behavior rate of winning pattern):
+Because that is not my opinion, it is extensive research and collected data on my part from the vast amount of setups collected over years which all point towards the fact in terms of loss cutting this way (statistical average behavior rate of winning pattern):

-Bellow is example of higher edge risk management stop loss (under key b/o flip level) and lower edge risk management stop loss (under last major low) on breakout trade, many traders tend to use wrong pick on either of those:
+Below is example of higher edge risk management stop loss (under critical b/o flip level) and lower edge risk management stop loss (under last major low) on breakout trade; many traders tend to use the wrong pick on either of those:

-Theoretically using wide risk on breakout or breakdown trade just does not makes sense.
-If there is no move after breakout then there is no orderflow to support the breakout/down, thus staying in trade might not make sense anymore.
-The data itself on A grade plays confirms exactly that, majority of quality setups when they fail, they fail hard and thus it is no point to stick in trade with wide risk hoping for price to return back to break level.
+Theoretically, using broad risk on breakout or breakdown trade just does not makes sense.
+If there is no movement after the breakout, there is no order flow to support the breakout/down, thus staying in trade might not make sense anymore.
+The data itself on A-grade plays confirms exactly that, majority of quality setups when they fail, fail hard, and thus it is no point to stick in trade with wide risk hoping for the price to return to break level.

 High volatility impact on b/o price response

-There is specific variable which might sound a bit surprising that has slight impact on success of break outs/downs.
+A specific variable might sound a bit surprising that has a slight impact on the success of breakouts/downs.
 The strength of volatility correlated with weaker liquidity.
-In such cases, especially for break-down plays the success rate is rather higher, usually because when asset is dropping strong even on lower liquidity the longs just want to get out to stop the pain, even if that means slightly poorer fills due to wider spreads.
-Personally i only have data on breakdowns for this, thus cannot confirm if such case also exists for break-ups.
+In such cases, especially for breakdown plays, the success rate is somewhat higher, usually because when the asset is dropping strong even on lower liquidity, the longs want to get out to stop the pain, even if that means slightly poorer fills due to wider spreads.
+I only have data on breakdowns for this.
+Thus I cannot confirm if such a case also exists for break-ups.

-Thus asset with high volatility and wider spreads (and somewhat weaker liquidity) tends to have larger change of successful breakdown.
+Thus asset with high volatility and broader spreads (and somewhat weaker liquidity) tends to have a more significant chance of successful breakdown.

-Reason why is that, is because assets that have very tight spreads and low volatility are usually crowded, bids and ask will be stacked on every cent and in such conditions breakout has lower chance of giving that quick response on price.
-While ticker with strong volatility and wide spreads has less chance of bidders or offers to be constantly stacking as the liquidity is more dynamic, creating air pockets in liquidity, giving that potential better response on price for breakout.
+The reason is that assets with very tight spreads and low volatility are usually crowded, bids and ask will be stacked on every cent, and in such conditions, the breakout has a lower chance of giving that quick response on price.
+While ticker with solid volatility and wide spreads has less chance of bidders or offers to be constantly stacking as the liquidity is more dynamic, creating air pockets in liquidity, giving that potential better response on price for a breakout.

-Example of ticker with wider spreads and stronger volatility: SHOP
+Example of ticker with wider spreads and more substantial volatility: SHOP